 has long been synonymous with appliances.
 LG

 , too, is now similarly recognizable for its refrigerators, cookers, and dishwashers.
 But whose major appliances come out on top?
-Let’s compare LG vs GE and their top-rated products.
+Let’s compare LG versus GE and their top-rated products.

 LG vs GE Appliances: Refrigerators

-Kentucky-based GE manufactures a huge range of refrigerators.
-South Korean electronics giant LG, meanwhile, boasts an equally impressive selection.
-GE’s offering features a largely traditional choice of French door, side-by-side, and both top-freezer and bottom-freezer refrigerators.
+GE manufactures a huge range of refrigerators.
+At the same time, electronics giant LG boasts an equally impressive selection.
+GE’s offering features a largely traditional choice of French doors, side-by-side, and both top-freezer and bottom-freezer refrigerators.
 There’s also a selection of smaller and under-counter units available.

 LG’s range is more tech-led.
-Of course, similar styles prevail, such as French door and side-by-side designs.
-Many, though, are offered with various smart technology innovations.
-These include, for example, LG’s InstaView Door-in-Door
+Of course, similar styles prevail, such as French doors and side-by-side designs.
+Many, though, include various smart technology innovations.
+For example, LG has the InstaView Door-in-Door

 functionality.
 InstaView from LG allows customers to see inside their refrigerators without opening the door.
 They simply knock twice to see before reaching for their favorites in an instant.